cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 ## PostgreSQL

-Dans ce quatrième épisode, nous allons monter un serveur de base de données relationnelles bien connu : PostgreSQL.
-En suivant ce tutoriel, vous obtiendrez :

-* une instance Ubuntu Trusty Tahr, pré-configurée avec un serveur PostgreSQL
+For this fourth episode of the 5 minutes Stacks serie, we will mount a well-known relationnal database server : PostgreSQL.
+Following this tutorial, you will get :

+* an Ubuntu Trusty Tahr based instance, preprovisionned with the pgSQL stack
-* une interface d'aministration web
+* an web based administration interface
-* un volume de données hébergeant  les données des bases, pour plus de simplicité à monter les backups
+* a data volume hosting the basic data allowing easier backups procedure

 ### The versions